Skip to main content

 After clicking [Update], then [Preview], and navigating to the 'Headers' tab under 'Network' in the Developer Console in our browser, we should now be able to see the test_header in our Response headers with the value being our API Variable we named renamed_address.

-However, because it is not possible to display an object as a value for a header, it should show the value {$renamed_address} as a string instead:
+However, because it is not possible to display an object as a value for a header, it would show the value {$renamed_address} as a string instead:

 Image from Gyazo